Site icon Vero News

 He also coached at Reginald F. Lewis High School and Academy for College and Career Exploration High School in Baltimore.

 While coaching basketball at Fort Pierce Central High School from 2007 to 2011, Dawson led the players to win three district championships.
-Dawson earned “Coach of the Year” during his third year at the campus and also steered the players to win the Holiday Hoopla.
+Dawson earned “Coach of the Year” during his first year at the campus and also steered the players to win the Holiday Hoopla.

 A vessel of mentorship